soot-oss/soot/README.md

 **Note that the nightly build server has moved**

-All of our Soot builds for the `release` branch are stored in our [Nexus repository](https://soot-build.cs.uni-paderborn.de/nexus/#browse/browse/components:soot-release) and can be obtained from there.
+All of our Soot release builds are stored in our [Nexus repository](https://soot-build.cs.uni-paderborn.de/nexus/#browse/browse/components:soot-release) and can be obtained from there.
-Furthermore, all releases of Soot can also be obtained [directly](https://soot-build.cs.uni-paderborn.de/public/origin/master/soot/soot-master/) in the `build`directory for the corresponding version.
+Furthermore, all releases of Soot can also be obtained [directly](https://soot-build.cs.uni-paderborn.de/public/origin/master/soot/soot-master/) in the `build` directory of the corresponding version directory.
 The "sootclasses-trunk-jar-with-dependencies.jar" file is an all-in-one file that also contains all the required libraries.
 The "sootclasses-trunk.jar" file contains only Soot, allowing you to manually pick dependencies as you need them.
 If you do not want to bother with dependencies, we recommend using the former.

 # Building Soot yourself